tterb/Atomic-Design-UI/README.md

     <p align="center">
         <img src="https://cloud.githubusercontent.com/assets/16360374/18231352/9642c068-726c-11e6-857a-7e3d76293f88.png" width="950" title="Screenshot">
     </p>

 <br>
 ## Description:
   This UI theme is a fork of [Atom Dark UI](https://github.com/atom/atom-dark-ui), featuring modifications aimed to improve user experience, package appearance, and to better compliment [***Atomic Monokai***](https://atom.io/themes/atomic-monokai-syntax) and similar dark syntax-highlighting packages.
 Similarly, this theme also includes improved integration of some of the most common [Atom packages](https://atom.io/packages).

 **In Progress**
   * Adding improved integration for an increasing collection of common packages.
-  * Experimenting with functionalities to allow the UI to conform it's color pallete to the current syntax-theme.
+  * Experimenting with functionalities to allow the UI to conform it's color palette to the current syntax-theme.

 <br>
 *Keep in mind, this is my first attempt at creating a UI-theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*